CoudreBros/Stake_Pool_Updater/README.md

 - SPU **never runs external scripts silently** – all major steps require confirmation.
 - Existing binaries and config files are **safely backed up** before changes.
-- Designed with transparency and control in mind.

 ---